ipfs/kubo/docs/config.md

 Currently supported types:

 - `reframe` **(DEPRECATED)** (delegated routing based on the [reframe protocol](https://github.com/ipfs/specs/tree/main/reframe#readme))
+- `http` simple delegated routing based on HTTP protocol. <!-- TODO add link to specs when we have them merged. -->
 - `dht`
 - `parallel` and `sequential`: Helpers that can be used to run several routers sequentially or in parallel.